MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 11. Build and compile your project (press Ctrl+Shift+B).

     The AL compiler will issue errors for constructs that are not valid.
 Fix any errors that occur, and build again.

+    > [!TIP]
+    > If you are maintaining your C/AL solution going forward, we recommend that you fix errors in CAL code and re-convert to AL again.
+This makes it easier to foward push in future because code bases are similar.
     <!--
     The following are known issues that you might encounter:
     1. FlowSelectorTemplate.Page.al